 However, if a defect is not rectified within 30 days or such an extended period, such statement shall be treated as invalid and consequences of non-furnishing of SFT shall apply.

-In case of non-furnishing of SFT within the due date, the prescribed income-tax authority may serve notice upon such person requiring him to furnish SFT within a period not exceeding 30 days from the date of service of such notice and he shall furnish the statement within the time specified in the notice.
+In case of non-furnishing of SFT within the due date, the prescribed income-tax authority may serve notice upon such person requiring him to furnish SFT within a period not exceeding 30 days from the date of service of such notice, and he shall furnish the statement within the time specified in the notice.

-If reporting person does not furnish the SFT within the original due date, a penalty of Rs 500 per day of default.
+If the reporting person does not furnish the SFT within the original due date, a penalty of Rs 500 per day of default.
 Further, if no report is furnished even within the extended due date specified in the notice served upon the person, a penalty of Rs 1,000 per day will be levied from the day immediately following the day on which the specified time in the notice expires.

 Overall, a penalty of Rs 500 per day from the expiry of the original due date till the due date mentioned in the notice and Rs 1,000 per day beyond the due date specified in the notice.